 There’s no denying that being outside is a powerful stress-reliever, whether walking to work, taking a break in the garden, or heading out for a country hike.
-Mind UK suggest ecotherapy as a technique to manage mental health problems – a range of outdoor activities ranging from gardening to cycling through woodland, the programmes are said to improve a range of mental health issues though doing outdoor activities in nature.
+Nature therapy/ecotherapy as a technique to manage mental health problems – a range of outdoor activities ranging from gardening to cycling through woodland, the programmes are said to improve a range of mental health issues though doing outdoor activities in nature.

 Natural sounds and green environments have been linked with relaxation for hundreds of years, and new research carried out by researchers at Brighton and Sussex Medical School revealed that nature sounds alone are associated with an increase in parasympathetic response - the one that helps the body to relax.

 If you’re used to working in an office environment, you may experience something called ‘mental fatigue’ from time to time.